pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 # Using proposals
 Proposals are the defining feature of Loomio.
-They're an incredibly flexible tool you can use to gather views from everyone in your group in an easy to understand way.
+They're an incredibly flexible tool you can use to gather views from everyone in your group, then display them clearly.
 When combined with robust discussion, proposals allow you to converge towards a clear outcome.

 ## Start early
 Our research shows that groups that have 2 proposals in their first week continue to use Loomio successfully for a long time.